nmurillon/openGL/README.md

 ```

 With the cmake extension installed for vscode: Open the Command Palette (Ctrl+Shift+P) and run CMake: Select a Kit.
 Then configure everything that you need using the settings.json file

+# TODO list

+- Make a scene/viewport to have only one app by chapter
+- Handle events only if a viewport is active/hovered
+- Rework camera movement to use mouse but only when clicked